Cash flow

 Cash flows are narrowly interconnected with the concepts of value, interest rate, and liquidity.
 A cash flow that shall happen on a future day t_{N} can be transformed into a cash flow of the same value in t_{0}.
 This transformation process is known as discounting, and it takes into account the time value of money by adjusting the nominal amount of the cash flow on the basis of the prevailing interest rates at the time.

 Cash flow analysis

-Cash flows are often transformed into measures that give information e.g. on a company's value and situation:
+Cash flows are often transformed into measures that provide information, e.g., about a company's value and financial situation: